-The travel time soilmodel is the specialclass model 5.
 The travel time soilmodel calculate the concentration of runoff from soil from input of montly load of substances to the land surface and a decay model.
 This soil model is used instead of the ordinary HYPE equations for substance processes in the soil.